kinktrails/kinktrails/cards/power/time-warp.md

 ### ⏳ Time Warp
-*the mischievous cousin of a Veto card*
+**The mischievous cousin of a Veto card.**

-Don’t like the current dare at all?
-No problem!
-Just skip it!
+Don’t like the current dare?
+Skip it — easy!
-But there’s a twist… when your turn comes up *next time*, you **have to** tackle a dare rolled from the *next* level instead!
+But when your turn comes around again, you **must** face a dare from the *next* level.

-You don’t level up yet — just face a bigger challenge when you thought you were off the hook.
+You don’t level up yet — just take a taste of what’s to come.

-Once you complete that next-level dare, pass this card to your partner and watch the fun continue!
+Once you complete that next-level dare, **pass this card to your partner** and watch them squirm when they try the same trick.

+> *“Dodge now, pay later.”*